Go Back

 Still damp to end the week

-Later in the week, from Friday to Saturday, the intensity of the storm will begin to ease, but chilly air will be in place and moisture will linger.
+Later in the week, from Friday to Saturday, the storm's intensity will begin to ease, but cold air will remain and moisture will linger.

 By the end of the week, snow may fall on the passes in Southern California along I-5 and I-15, resulting in slippery travel.